-The intern must follow all off-site supervised practice facility policies and procedures during rotations at those facilities.
-The intern must send a thank you note to the Preceptor at the rotation or field observation immediately after the learning experience or class day visit.
-If all interns attend a field observation as a group, one thank you note signed by all is sufficient.
-It is the intern's responsibility to be prepared for the learning experience, i.e., the date, time, dress code, directions, reading assignments, projects, evaluation forms, and objectives for the learning experience.
+The Intern must follow all off-site supervised practice facility policies and procedures during rotations at those facilities.
+The Intern must send a thank you note to the Preceptor at the rotation or field observation immediately after the learning experience or class day visit; if the visit was virtual - an email thank you will be acceptble.
+If all Interns attend a field observation as a group, one thank you note is sufficient.
+It is the Intern's responsibility to be prepared for the learning experience, i.e., the date, time, dress code, directions, reading assignments, projects, evaluation forms, and objectives for the learning experience.

-- 1. The intern prepares himself/herself for the off-site supervised practice rotation or field observation.
-The internship director assists as needed. - 2.
-After a rotation, the intern brings back the evaluation forms and returns them to the internship director. - 3.
-The intern writes and mails a thank you letter immediately after the learning experience.
+- 1. The Intern prepares himself/herself for the off-site supervised practice rotation or field observation.
+The Internship Director assists as needed. - 2.
+After a rotation, the Intern brings back the evaluation forms and returns them to the Internship Director. - 3.
+The Intern writes and mails a thank you letter immediately after the learning experience.